mweel1/usa_high_level/grants/personal-profile/v2/index.md

 All mail must have to have a category when sent.

 Any mail could have a flag for instant delivery, where a user can disable when received from a sender to normal.
+These will operate like a text message.

 There would be special govt in-box, and a public mail in-box.